-"When the tournament limit is only five bass," says Kentuckian David Walker, 1999 FLW Land O'Lakes Angler of the Year, "you'd better be fishing for quality bites.
+"When the tournament limit is only five bass," says Kentuckian David Walker, FLW Angler of the Year, "you'd better be fishing for quality bites.
 That's what the jig delivers.
 I may catch only two bass on a slow day, but they'll often weigh more than a limit of fish caught with some other lure."

 When you consider that many tournament anglers are proficient with jigs, how have anglers such as Walker, Denny Brauer and Tommy Biffle managed to rise above the competition with these lures?
 One reason is they all belong to what could be called the "80 Percent Club."
 To qualify, you must fish jigs at least 80 percent of the time.